It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

 This can be on the camera bounced up or to the back of the room and/or with a separate flash to one of the sides.

 HDR (High Dynamic Range) – This technique incorporates a minimum of 3 pictures in different exposures.
-Dark (that you can see the detail in the bright areas) a normal and a Bright (can see the details in the shadows).
+Dark (that you can see the detail in the bright areas) normal and Bright (can see the details in the shadows).

 The advantage of using this is that you can get more details by automatically blending the exposure that allows you to see the outside clearly and the exposure that eliminates the shadows in the door.